Spain's Best Places You Should Visit

 This is where hundreds of tons of overripe tomatoes are thrown in the streets by thousands of festival-goers.
 It is a tomato war using ripe squashed tomatoes hurled between participants leaving everyone dripping with bright red sweet-smelling tomato juice.
 There are no winners just people having fun and enjoying being part of this unusual Spanish festival.

 30. City of Arts & Science Valencia

-Valencia is one of the largest cities located on the mid western Eastern coast of mainland Spain.
-The impressive City of Arts and Science is an entertainment based cultural and architectural complex that will keep you occupied for days on end.
-There is a fascinating Aquarium which houses the largest marine and aquarium park in the Europe.
+Valencia is one of the largest cities located on the midwestern Eastern coast of mainland Spain.
+The impressive City of Arts and Science is an entertainment-based cultural and architectural complex that will keep you occupied for days on end.
+There is a fascinating Aquarium that houses the largest marine and aquarium park in the Europe.
 An Oceanographic centre is situated mainly underground and houses a marshland, wetland areas and mangrove swamps.
 There is also a Dolphinarium, one of the largest in Europe with a seating capacity for over 2.000 people and holds around 23 million litres of water !.
 The City of Arts and Science is open most days and entrance to the various attractions start at around 8€ per person.

 31. Wine Region of Rioja

 Even if you are not a fan of good wine, a trip around the Rioja region is highly recommended.

 La Rioja is located in the picturesque north of Spain and is spread out over three communities, La Rioja, the Basque country and Navara.
 There are a number of wineries that regularly open their doors to the public so a planned wine tour is the best way to see how these world-class wines are harvested and made.